AugurProject/augur.js-docs/source/version2/includes/_glossary.md

 ## Fee Token

 Fee Tokens are not tokens that users interact with directly; however, they are used internally by Augur's Solidity smart contracts to allow users to redeem [REP](#rep) Staked either in a [First Public Report](#first-public-report) or in a [Crowdsourcer](#crowdsourcer).
 When a [First Public Reporter](#first-public-reporter) submits a First Public Report in a given [Dispute Window](#dispute-window), Augur creates an amount of Fee Tokens equal to the amount of REP they Staked and associates those Fee Tokens with the Ethereum address of the First Public Reporter.
 Similarly, when a user Stakes REP in a Crowdsourcer to [Challenge](#challenge) a [Tentative Outcome](#tentative-outcome), Augur creates an amount of Fee Tokens equal to the amount of REP they Staked and associates those Fee Tokens with the Ethereum address of that user.
 Once the Dispute Window is over, and a user redeems their Staked REP, Augur uses the amount of Fee Tokens associated their Ethereum address to determine what proportion of the Dispute Window's [Reporting Fees](#reporting-fee) (in ETH) to distribute to them.

-## Dispute Window

-Augur’s [Reporting](#report) system runs on a cycle of consecutive 7-day long [Dispute Windows](#dispute-windows).
-Any fees collected by Augur during a given Dispute Window are added to a [Reporting Fee Pool](#reporting-fee-pool) for that Dispute Window.
-The Reporting Fee Pool is used to reward [REP](#rep) holders who participate in Augur’s Reporting process.
-REP holders who [Stake](#dispute-stake) REP during a given Dispute Window will receive an amount of fees from the Reporting Fee Pool that is proportionate to the amount of REP they Staked.
-In this way, all REP holders who participate during a Dispute Window will receive a portion of the fees collected during that Window.
-Participation includes [Designated](#designated-reporting) or [Open Reporting](#open-reporting), [Disputing](#dispute) an [Outcome](#outcome), or simply purchasing [Participation Tokens](#participation-token) directly.

 ## Fill Order